 Overview

-Sylaba Translations partnered with the Australian GLBTIQ Multicultural Council (AGMC) on a project focused on making LGBTIQ information accessible and culturally appropriate for multicultural communities.
-The goal was to translate and adapt resources that explain LGBTIQ concepts in a way that resonates within different cultural contexts.
-This work supported understanding and inclusion while respecting deeply held beliefs and community values.
+Sylaba Translations partnered with the Australian GLBTIQ Multicultural Council (AGMC) to make LGBTIQ information accessible and culturally appropriate for multicultural communities.
+The project focused on adapting resources that explain LGBTIQ concepts in a way that fits different cultural contexts.
+The aim was to support understanding and inclusion while respecting existing beliefs and values.

 Challenge

 Although the acronym “LGBTIQ” is widely used in Western contexts, its meaning varies significantly across cultures.
-In many communities, terms such as gay, transgender, and intersex carry different interpretations or are unfamiliar as identities.
-Cultural and religious taboos also limit open discussion, which can lead to misunderstanding and exclusion of multicultural LGBTIQ individuals within their own communities.
+Terms such as gay, transgender, and intersex can be interpreted differently or may be unfamiliar.
+Cultural and religious taboos also limit open discussion.
+This can lead to confusion and isolation for multicultural LGBTIQ individuals.

 Solution

-The project began with community engagement to understand how LGBTIQ identities were perceived within each cultural group.
-A plain English explanation of LGBTIQ terms was developed to support clarity, using respectful and empathetic language grounded in rights and inclusion.
+The project started with community engagement to understand how LGBTIQ identities were viewed in each group.
+A plain English guide to key terms was created to give clear explanations in a respectful and inclusive way.

-This document formed the foundation for translation into eight community languages, which were selected due to the lack of existing culturally safe resources.
-This included: Simplified Chinese, Traditional Chinese, Spanish, Somali, Turkish, Arabic, Karen and Farsi.
+This guide formed the base for translation into eight languages: Simplified Chinese, Traditional Chinese, Spanish, Somali, Turkish, Arabic, Karen, and Farsi.
+These languages were chosen because culturally safe resources were limited.

-Through careful translation, the final resources reflected how language and culture interact within each community.
-The result was a set of materials that supported inclusion and understanding, using familiar and respectful language.
-At the same time, these resources recognised that language evolves with social understanding, supporting safety and the right to live without discrimination.
+This process helped each resource reflect how language and culture interact within each community.
+The final materials supported inclusion and used familiar, respectful language.
+At the same time, the resources acknowledged that language changes over time and supported safety and the right to live without discrimination.

 About the Author: Sonia Sanchez